 Employers provide input through an employer survey, administered periodically.
 This survey was placed on line in Fall 2012, and e-mails were sent to hundreds of employers.
-The survey was re-administered in the fall of 2013, and will be administered alternate fall semesters after that date (odd numbered years).
+The survey was re-administered in the fall of 2013, and will be administered alternate fall semesters after that date (odd numbered years) and thus reported in even numbered years.
 Fall 2013 results (22 usable responses; 9 of which were for UAM graduates) have been discussed earlier under our response to Question 5.
-Alumni were not surveyed 2013-14, but are scheduled to be surveyed in Spring 2016, and in alternate years (even numbered springs) beginning in 2018.
+Alumni were not surveyed 2013-14, but were scheduled to be surveyed in Spring 2016, and in alternate years (even numbered springs) beginning in 2018.
+Survey results were not available at this report's deadline.